JoelBalzan/FIRES/README.md

 FRB_SIM is a Python package designed to simulate Fast Radio Bursts (FRBs) with scattering and polarization effects.
 The simulation generates dynamic spectra for Gaussian pulses, applies scattering, and saves the simulated FRB data to disk.

 ## Features

-- Simulate FRBs with scattering and polarization effects.
+- Simulate FRBs with customizable scattering timescales.
-- Generate dynamic spectra for Gaussian pulses.
-- Save simulated FRB data in `.pkl` format.
+- Save simulated data to disk or return it directly.
-- Analyze and visualize FRB data using provided tools.
+- Generate plots for visualizing FRB properties, including:
+  - `iquv`: Stokes parameters.
+  - `lvpa`: Linear polarization position angle.
+  - `dpa`: Differential polarization angle.
+  - `rm`: Rotation measure.
+- Zoom into specific time or frequency ranges for detailed analysis.

 ## Project Structure